simondahlgren/simondahlgren/README.md

 - 👯 I’m looking to collaborate on ...
 An Angular project
 - 🤔 I’m looking for help with ...
 Nothing as off right now
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: ...
-Built my first pc at 12
+Been a computer nerd my whole life